osmosis-labs/osmosis/x/tokenfactory/README.md

 - Mint their denom to any account
 - Burn their denom from any account
 - Create a transfer of their denom between any two accounts
-- Change the admin In the future, more admin capabilities may be added.
+- Change the admin.
+In the future, more admin capabilities may be added.
 Admins can choose to share admin privileges with other accounts using the authz module.
 The `ChangeAdmin` functionality, allows changing the master admin account, or even setting it to `""`, meaning no account has admin privileges